majorkim38/propep-results/README.md

 # propep-results
-Attempt at creating database of solid propellants
+Attempt at creating database of solid rocket propellants

+The plan is to create sortable tables for easy comparison of propellants

 Everything here is calculated using Dave Cooper's ProPep 3 v1.0.3, version of the PROPEP termochemical code.